CorentinDeBoisset/git-glimpse/README.md

-# Fast-git-Prompt
+# Git Glimpse

-`Fast-git-prompt` is a command-line tool that is aimed at generating a git prompt like the one from [zsh-vcs-prompt](https://github.com/yonchu/zsh-vcs-prompt).
+`git-glimpse` is a command-line tool that is aimed at generating a git prompt like the one from [zsh-vcs-prompt](https://github.com/yonchu/zsh-vcs-prompt).

-The particularity of this tool is that it is aimed at maximizing the performances using the native C interface for git.
+The particularity of this tool is that it is aimed at maximizing the performances using the native C interface for git (vs. Python that can slow down a terminal)

 ## Requirements